Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against DraftKings Inc. f/k/a Diamond Eagle Acquisition Corp. (DKNG)

-Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming August 31, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired DraftKings Inc. (“DraftKings” or the “Company”) f/k/a Diamond Eagle Acquisition Corp. (“DEAC”) ( DKNG) securities between December 23, 2019 and June 15, 2021, inclusive (the “Class Period”).
+LOS ANGELES, Aug.
+20, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming August 31, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired DraftKings Inc. ("DraftKings" or the "Company") f/k/a Diamond Eagle Acquisition Corp. ("DEAC") (NASDAQ: DKNG) securities between December 23, 2019 and June 15, 2021, inclusive (the "Class Period").

 If you suffered a loss on your DraftKings investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/draftkings-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.